 Nowadays weather warnings can be filtered down to your specific geographic area based on a code called SAME (Specific Area Message Encoding.)
 The areas for this system are separated by county and each county will have a numeric value assigned to it which your weather radio can be programmed to scan for.

-NOAA All Hazards Weather Radio (NWR) is a national network of transmitters that broadcast continuous weather information directly from National Weather Service Offices in your area.
-NWR broadcasts official Weather Service warnings, watches, forecasts and other hazard information 24 hours a day, 7 days a week.
+The All Hazards broadcasting system is a national network of transmitters that beam out continuous weather information directly from your local National Weather Service offices.
+These include official Weather Service Warnings & Watches, Local Forecasts and other hazard information 24 hours a day, 7 days a week.

 Normal weather messages repeat every 5 minutes and are updated about every 2-3 hours (more frequently if conditions are developing).
 Regular broadcasts are tailored to weather information needs of people within the service area of the transmitter.
 For example, stations in coastal areas may receive information of interest to mariners.
 Other information, such as climate data and hydrological forecasts, may also be broadcast.

 NWR works with the Federal Communication Commission's (FCC) Emergency Alert System making it your single source for "All Hazard", comprehensive weather and emergency information.
 In conjunction with Local, State, and Federal public officials and Emergency Managers, NWR also broadcasts warnings, alerts, and post-event information for all types of hazards – including earthquakes, wildfires, flash floods, thunderstorms, tornadoes, winter storms, tsunamis, avalanches, chemical releases, oil spills, and public safety alerts (such as AMBER alerts or 911 Telephone outages).